Skip to content

 • Month-end trust reconciliation reports that don’t require the bookkeeper to manually compile from three sources

-Trust accounting is the one area where any integration has to be conservative — the cost of a wrong write to a trust account is regulatory, not just operational.
-The pattern that works is read-from-Leap, write-to-accounting; never the other direction.
+Trust accounting is the one area where every integration has to be conservative.
+The cost of a wrong write to a trust account is regulatory, not just operational.
+The rule is read-from-Leap, write-to-accounting — never the other direction.

 Pattern 3 — Client communication outside Leap

 Leap’s built-in client correspondence is solid for formal letters and matter-specific communication.
-What it’s less suited to is the operational tier of client communication:
+It’s less suited to the operational tier of client communication:

 • Appointment confirmations for the next consultation, with calendar invites